slsa-framework/slsa/docs/spec/v1.1/threats.md

 -   Help implementers better understand what they are protecting against so that they can better design and implement controls.

+**TODO:** Update the ordering to match the diagram.
+We're currently in the middle of refactoring, with a jumble of new and old.

 **TODO:** Expand this threat model to also cover "unknowns".
 Not sure if that is a "threat" or a "risk".
 Example: If libFoo is compromised, how do you know if you are compromised?
 At a first level, if you don't even know whether you